DavidVentura/water/docs/index.md

 # Water

-Water is a Python library that allows you to generate command-line interfaces (CLIs) for your Python project.
-With Water, you can quickly and easily create CLIs for your Python functions.
+The water-cli library is designed to generate command-line interfaces (CLI) based on function signatures and type information in Python.

 ## Table of Contents